5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 ⌹ :⌹ ⌹!
 Jaeger Jä⌹ßabc
 ~~~

+Both look-ahead and look behind start with `(?`.
+A look behind then needs a `<` while the look-ahead doesn't.
+Both then need either a `=` for "equal" or a `!` for not equal" followed by the search token and finally a closing `)`.
+Hence `(?<=\b)` for the look-behind and `(?=\b)` for the look-ahead.

 What the engine does:

 * Since the search pattern starts with a look-behind the engine checks whether there is a word boundary _to the left of the current position_.
-* That's successful, so the engine then checks whether the current position matches a "g".
+* It's the beginning of the line, so that's successful, and the engine then checks whether the current position matches a "g".
 * That's successful, so the engine moves forward and tries to match the "e" with the current position.
 * That's successful too, so the engine moves forward again and tries to match the "r" with the current position.
 * That a match as well, so the engine performs a look-ahead: _without moving forward_ it tries the match the character _after_ the current one to be a word boundary.
 A space character qualifies as a word boundary.
-* Thats a success, to, so the "ger" is replaced by a single `⌹`.
+* Thats a success, too, so the "ger" is replaced by a single `⌹`.

 I> What is important to realize is that the current position does not change when a look-behind or a look-ahead is performed (though the current position might change as a result of a failing test); that's why they are called zero-length assertions.

-In the same way the following two appearances of "ger" are replaced by `⌹` as well because both `!` and `.` qualify as word boundaries as well.
+In the same way the following two appearances of "ger" are replaced by `⌹` because both `!` and `.` qualify as word boundaries as well.
 The "ger" in "Jaeger" was not replaced beecaus the look-behind failed: "e" is not a word boundary.
 Same for the last one: neither "ä" nor "ß" qualify as word boundaries because they are non-ASCII characters.

 That makes word boundaries pretty useless for other languages then English!
 Luckily with version 16.0 Dyalog was able to start using version 8 of the PCRE engine which now supports the Unicode definition of word boundaries.
 To take advantage of this feature we have to specify the "UCP" option: